 Still, those skills and resources aren’t always available — and not everyone likes being in front of a camera.
 So, what can a small business do to keep up?

-Or, you can use the services I’ve put together specifically to make all this easier and more cost-effective for you.
+Simple — use the cost-effective small business video marketing services I’ve put together to make all this easier for you.

 Let’s start with the basics.
-Sometimes, all you really need is a short branding clip, or ‘sting’.
-These work well either as standalone assets, or as intro clips for longer videos, like those on professional YouTube channels.
+Sometimes, all you really need is a short branding clip, or ‘sting’ like the one you see here.
+These work well either as standalone assets, or as intro clips for longer videos, as used by professional YouTube channels.
 These are typically animations or live-action clips featuring your logo.
 If you are creating your own video, transparent text overlays, outro clips and social media call-to-action animations can also help.
-I can create all these types of video asset from just £97 each.

-Otherwise, you may just want a background video with text and logo overlays to get your message across.
-Clips like this can be put together from just £150 per 30 seconds or part thereof.
-We can either use your own videos (if suitable), or my extensive library of clips and background music.
+Otherwise, you may just want a simple promotional video with text and logo overlays to get your message across.
+We can either use your own videos, or my extensive library of clips and background music.

-More complex messages may need to back up a scripted storyline with a sequence of background clips, images or illustrations and whiteboard-style animations.
+More complex messages may need a scripted storyline with a sequence of background clips, images or illustrations and whiteboard-style animations.
 These are often used as “explainer” videos or video sales letters.
-I can create these for you from just £250 per 30 seconds or part.
-If you have a suitable, prerecorded voiceover, that can be added, too.

 Advanced Video Marketing

 Voiceovers and “talking head” videos are popular and engaging, but again, hiring professional voice and screen talent can be costly.
 That’s where avatar videos can help.
-These feature animated talking characters, either lip-synced to a script using text-to-speech technology, or using your own prerecorded voiceover.
-These characters can really make your video stand out, and their services can be engaged from just £275 per 30 seconds or part.
+These feature animated talking characters, either lip-synced to a script using text-to-speech technology, or using your own pre-recorded voiceover.
+These characters can really make your video stand out, and their services can be engaged from just £650.